 Curriculum Parents and Partnership Committee

-- To monitor progress on any key issues in the School Development Plan and the governors Development Plan which fall within the committee’s remit.
+4) To monitor progress on any key objectives in the School Development Plan and the Governors Development Plan which fall within the committee’s remit.

 - Black and Ethnic Minority Children